 The Flow Cytometry Core equipment includes:

-3. BD Aria II Special Order cell sorter equipped with the hazardous materials containment, plate sorting, and the heating/refrigeration options.
-The Aria II has blue, red and violet lasers, and detectors for 14 colors.
-It is located inside one of the VGTI’s Biosafety Level 3 suites.
+- BD Aria II Special Order cell sorter equipped with the hazardous materials containment, plate sorting, and the heating/refrigeration options.
+The Aria II has violet, blue, and red lasers, and detectors for 15 colors.
+It is located inside one of the VGTI's Biosafety Level 3 suites.

 The analyzers are offered on a user self-serve basis after proper training of new users.
 Flow Core personnel can be arranged to run the Aria II cell sorter.